turbot/steampipe-plugin-github/docs/tables/github_community_profile.md

 # Table: github_community_profile

-Community profile measures and information (e.g. README location) for a repository.
+Community profile measures and information (e.g. README location) for a public repository.

-The `github_community_profile` table can be used to query information about any tag, and **you must specify which repository** in the where or join clause using the `repository_full_name` column.
+Note:

+- A `repository_full_name` must be provided in all queries to this table.
+- Community profile data is only available for public GitHub repositories.

 ## Examples